databubs/Spotify_Youtube_Dataset/README.md

 # Introduction
 Hello there!
-My name is Bobby and in this case study, I will be primarily focusing on visualizing music trends and popularity using datasets from Spotify and YouTube.
+My name is Bobby and in this case study, I will be primarily focusing on visualizing music trends and popularity using datasets from Spotify and YouTube using R Studio.

 # Data Source